 For more information

-The Permitting Department can address questions only about the types of business licenses that it issues (see list).
+The Department of Local Services, Permitting Division can address questions only about the types of business licenses that it issues (see list).

 For general business license questions, you must contact Washington State Business Licensing at 1-800-451-7985.